codepath/android_guides/Google-Cloud-Messaging.md

 </receiver>
 ```

+### Listening for push notifications

-Let's define `GCMMessageHandler.java` that extends from `GcmListenerService` that will process the message received:
+Let's define `GcmMessageHandler.java` that extends from `GcmListenerService` that will process the message received:

 ```java
 import com.google.android.gms.gcm.GcmListenerService;